Correction: This story has been updated with the correct spelling of the Georgetown County Administrator's name

 The rainfall that Florence dumped on North Carolina has been crawling downriver for more than two weeks.
 It’s now set to inundate the homes and businesses belonging to Georgetown County’s more than 61,000 people – almost 8,000 of whom are being urged to evacuate.

-A significant portion of the city of Georgetown is expected to be under water.
+A significant portion of the city is expected to be underwater.

 Critical infrastructure is already being prepared and hardened.
 Along Highway 17, which connects Georgetown to the nearby South Carolina coast and its beaches, flood barriers are being erected.

-According to South Carolina Transportation Secretary Christy Hall, the agency is using aquadams along portions of Highway 17 to keep water off the road and keep the highway open as long as possible.
+According to Department of Transportation Secretary Christy Hall, the agency is using aquadams along portions of Highway 17 to keep water off the road and keep the highway open as long as possible.
 But officials believe it will need to close at some point.

 As a precaution, the South Carolina National Guard is building a floating ribbon bridge, capable of carrying heavy equipment, across the Waccamaw River.